TeamGYZR/Locality/README.md

 * [ ] OPTIONAL: prompt to enable in Settings if they declined it
 * [x] Center map view on current location
 * [x] Display pins based on popular locations pulled from Four Square API
-* [ ] Have pins show different colors based on the category the attraction is in (based on Yelp API)
+* -[ ] Have pins show different colors based on the category the attraction is in (based on Yelp API)-
-* [ ] Search bar to change user location (Apple Map API, or location api)
+* [x] Search bar to change user location (Apple Map API, or location api)
 * [x] Create a tap gesture segue from the pin to the collection view
 * [x] OPTIONAL: Tap on pin shows a preview on the information
 * [x] Display a tab bar to switch between profile/ explore pages